pmrai/options_trading/README.md

 The ML model uses a simple command line interface as follows:

  ```
-python src/model/options_trading <SYMBOL>
+python scripts/model/options_trading <SYMBOL>

 ```
 where SYMBOL is the undelying stock on which the option is traded (e.g. GOOGL for Google etc.)

-# Description
+## Description

 Options trading is an AI platform that suggests risk bounded options selection.
-It uses a combination of neural network based Time series model (LSTM) and simple regression based classifier to select the best options portfolio.
+It uses a combination of neural network based time series model (LSTM) and simple regression based classifier to select risk averse options portfolio.

-For time series model, we use stock price data of the undelying asset and for the classification model we use historical options chain data.
+For time series model, we use stock price data of the underlying asset and for the classification model we use historical options chain data.

-## Data
+# Data

 The stock price data for time series modeling is obtained using quandl api.
 Historical options price data is not freely available and can be bought [here](http://www.cboe.com/data/historical-options-data).
 For this project, option chain data for the year 2017 is used.